yoniblum/ENG4000-Team-A-F/README.md

 ### Final Release

 ### [System Health Reporting Application](docs/syshealth-finalrelease-doc/syshealth_finaldocumentation.md)
 Built and documented by [Siddharth Bhardwaj](https://github.com/SidB16), this is the final release documentation of this end-to-end solution.
-This solution integrates with the automated pumping device (covered in subsequent sections) as a system health health reporting, and down-time mitigation component.
+This solution integrates with the automated pumping device (covered in subsequent sections) as a error reporting, and down-time mitigation component.